SU(3) group structure of strange flavor hadrons: Conclusions

 \section{Conclusions}

 {\arabic{section}.\arabic{equation}}

-In summary, we have used some group theoretical formulas to pedagogically produce the isoscalar factors of the SU(3) Clebsch-Gordan series {\bf 8}$\otimes${\bf 35} which play central role in the ongoing strange flavor hadron phenomenology researches.
-It is an extension of the works of de Swart~\cite{deswart63}, McNamee and Chilton~\cite{mcnamee64}, where the isoscalar factors of the SU(3) Clebsch-Gordan series {\bf 8}$\otimes${\bf 8}, {\bf 8}$\otimes${\bf 10}, {\bf 8}$\otimes${\bf 27}, {\bf 10}$\otimes${\bf 10} and {\bf 10}$\otimes$$\bar{\bf 10}$ are listed.
-Moreover, we have computed the values of Wigner $D$ functions which are related with these isoscalar factors and are directly usable in the soliton model calculations.
-We have also described the details of how to obtain the isoscalar factors by exploiting the eigenvalue diagrams for the lowest IRs in the SU(3) group theory.
+In summary, we have used some group theoretical formulae to produce the isoscalar factors of the SU(3) Clebsch-Gordan series {\bf 8}$\otimes${\bf 35}, which play a central role in the strange flavor hadron phenomenology.
+This is an extension of the work of de Swart~\cite{deswart63} in which the isoscalar factors of the SU(3) Clebsch-Gordan series {\bf 8}$\otimes${\bf 8}, {\bf 8}$\otimes${\bf 10}, {\bf 8}$\otimes${\bf 27}, {\bf 10}$\otimes${\bf 10} and {\bf 10}$\otimes$$\bar{\bf 10}$ are listed.
+Moreover, we also computed the values of the Wigner $D$ functions which are related to these isoscalar factors and are directly usable in the soliton model calculations.
+We also described the details of how to obtain the isoscalar factors by exploiting the eigenvalue diagrams for the lowest irreducible representations in the SU(3) group theory.